Pickfithay History, Family Crest & Coats of Arms

 Early History of the Pickfithay family

-Another 127 words (9 lines of text) are included under the topic Early Pickfithay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pickfithay research.
+Another 99 words (7 lines of text) covering the years 1591, 1599, 1649 and 1695 are included under the topic Early Pickfithay History in all our PDF Extended History products and printed products wherever possible.

 Pickfithay Spelling Variations